romanhujer/SmartHandController_for_ASi_mount/README.md

 NOTE:
 ! ! !
 A L P H A  _  V E R S I O N  _  P A R T I A L L Y _  W O R K I N G_  N O W  ! ! !

+Currently most things are already working:
+- Setting date, time and location
+- tracking on and off
+- switching the tracking speed (sideric lunar and solar)
+- Setting speed and guiding with cross buttons
+- Goto to objects from internal catalogue
+- Goto home and parking

+Alignment to stars and sync is not working  now.  :-(

 For SQM with TSL2591 sensor need using customized library.
 Download from  https://github.com/hjd1964/Adafruit_TSL2591_Library

 For SQM V1.0 with TSL2591 sensor need using customized library from https://github.com/hjd1964/Adafruit_TSL2591_Library